ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 * private - about to be deprecated way of accessing private messages
 * friends - supplies some of [ssb-friends](https://github.com/ssbc/ssb-friends), namly `isFollowing`, `isBlocking` and `hops` but not `hopStream`, `onEdge` or `createLayer`.
 * whoami - returns the public key reference of the peer you are talking to.
 * blobs - the muxrpc handlers for [ssb-blobs](https://github.com/ssbc/ssb-blobs).
-The storage and want-managment is found in `blobstore`.
+The storage and want-management is found in `blobstore`.

 [Plugins2](https://github.com/cryptoscope/ssb/tree/master/plugins2) is an attempt to unify the index generation and muxrpc handler code.